 1.It will capture those hard-to-miss issues in spelling and grammar that you might not otherwise see (which is especially helpful if you don’t have a designated QA team member).

-2.It will review and suggest edits to text that you’ve pasted into Grammarly.
+2.It's one of a number of awesome content editing tools and will review and suggest edits to text that you’ve pasted into Grammarly.
 If you enable the OS and Chrome apps, it will also work within any other website where you enter text (like email, WordPress, social media, etc.) as well as on your desktop.

 3.It has a clean UI, which makes for a distraction-free writing space.